ionous/tapestry/www/README.md

 # README.md

-The www directory holds the user-facing content ( html, javascript, and otherwise ) for tapestry's various webapps.
+The www directory holds the user-facing content ( html, javascript, and otherwise ) for tapestry's various webapps ( ex. cmd/mosaic - the blockly editor. )

-Currently, they are run with vite and npm.
-Eventually, they would be baked into a release and run by a go webserver ( for convenience, the same server providing the backend. )
+Runs a local content server for development:

 > npm run dev

+Builds the contents into www/dist for use standalone use.

+> npm run build